 - Achieve potential: High expectations are held for, and by, Aboriginal and Torres Strait Islander children and young people across the diocese.

 - Equity: Aboriginal and Torres Strait Islander children are able to access the same educational opportunities and achieve the same educational outcomes as other students.

-- Accountability: The CEO (Diocese of Wilcannia-Forbes), all schools and staff are accountable, transparent and responsive.
+- Accountability: All schools and staff are accountable, transparent and responsive.

 - Relationships: Meaningful relationships value community, cultural knowledge, wisdom and expertise, demonstrate trust and respect, and provide a strategy to support culture and identity.